Top Real Estate Markets

 Thunder Bay, like London and Toronto, is the hub of its greater region of Northwestern Ontario.
 While not home to nearly as many people, it should continue to grow in prominence alongside other hub cities in Canada.
 For those who don’t know Thunder Bay, it is the major city on Lake Superior, with its vast waterfront and surrounding nature making it one of the most spectacular landscapes in our country.
 It is also known for its harsh winters, but if you’re a fan of the great outdoors, Thunder Bay has a lot to offer.
 As a hub city, Thunder Bay’s economy has a mix of manufacturing, primarily relating to the area’s vast natural resources and lake access, and services such as healthcare, banking, and education.
 It is home to two premier Canadian post-secondary institutions: Lakehead University and Confederation College, with Lakehead recently expanding into southern Ontario with a permanent satellite campus in Orillia.

 A final reason it is on my list of favourite markets in Ontario is its relative affordability.
 Thunder Bay is more remote than southern Ontario: 1 hour from the Minnesota border but more than 7 hours to its nearest Canadian cities of Winnipeg and Sault Ste.
 Marie.
-For this reason and its harsh winter climate, average prices in Thunder Bay are now around $308K.
+For this reason and its harsh winter climate, average prices in Thunder Bay are now around $356K.
 When considering that summers in Thunder Bay can get as hot as anywhere in southern Ontario, the chance of trading in your beautiful, but small, Muskoka cabin for your dream recreational property, you can understand why many people are relocating to Thunder Bay or considering doing so.
-This is all made more possible with the Covid-19 shift towards the hybrid-work model of the future.
+This is all made more possible with the Covid-19 acceleration towards the hybrid-work model of the future.

 Cornwall

 Cornwall is the smallest market on this list, with a population of just under 50,000 as of the 2021 census.
-However, in the broader context, it is surrounded by multiple large, and more expensive, markets.
+However, in the broader context, it is surrounded by multiple large - and more expensive - markets.
 Montreal is a 90 minute drive, while Ottawa is just over an hour away.
 When compared to regular GTA traffic, those commutes are not unreasonable.

 Beyond Montreal and Ottawa, 5 hours to the west is the GTA, while 7 hours south lie the Boston and New York metros.
 These 5 population centres are home to more than 35 million people, and many of them will consider relocating at some point in their lifetime.
 They are also fantastic places to visit for those in Cornwall that aren’t opposed to a few hours of driving.